Latrun

-Latrun (לטרון, Latrun; اللطرون, al-Latrun) is a strategic hilltop in the Latrun salient in the Ayalon Valley, and a depopulated Palestinian village.
+Latrun (לטרון, Latrun; اللطرون, al-Latrun) is a strategic hilltop in the Latrun salient in the Ayalon Valley.
 It overlooks the road between Tel Aviv and Jerusalem, 25 kilometers west of Jerusalem and 14 kilometers southeast of Ramla.
 It was the site of fierce fighting during the 1948 war.
-During the 1948–1967 period, it was occupied by Jordan at the edge of a no man's land between the armistice lines.
-In the 1967 war, it was occupied by Israel.
+During the period of 1949–1967, it was occupied by Jordan at the edge of a no man's land between the armistice lines.
+In the 1967 war it was captured by Israel and had been under Israeli control since then.

-The hilltop includes the Latrun Abbey, Mini Israel (a park with scale models of historic buildings around Israel), The International Center for the Study of Bird Migration (ICSBM), and the Yad La-Shiryon Memorial and Museum.
-Neve Shalom (Oasis of Peace) is a joint Jewish-Arab community on a hilltop south of Latrun.
+The hilltop includes the Latrun Abbey, Mini Israel (a park with scale models of historic buildings around Israel), The International Center for the Study of Bird Migration (ICSBM), the Yad La-Shiryon memorial to armored corps soldiers killed in action, and military tank museum.
+Neve Shalom (Oasis of Peace) is a joint Israeli-Palestinian community on a hilltop south of Latrun.
 Canada Park is nearby to the east.